uyuni-project/sumaform/README_ADVANCED.md

 scp root@control-node.tf.local://root/spacewalk-testsuite-base/output.html .
 ```

-You can configure a `package-mirror` host for the testsuite and that will be beneficial deploy performance, but presently an Internet connection will still be needed to deploy test hosts correctly.
+You can configure a `mirror` host for the testsuite and that will be beneficial deploy performance, but presently an Internet connection will still be needed to deploy test hosts correctly.

 ## pgpool-II replicated database